opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ```
 The monitor returned includes all the additional fields that were populated by the server on creation eg, "id".

-Alternatively, to create a monitor for a script, first instantiate the monitor and then pass it to the "create" operation:
+Alternatively, to create a scripted monitor, first instantiate the monitor and then pass it to the "create" operation:
 ```
 ScriptBrowserMonitor sbm = ScriptBrowserMonitor.builder()
     .name("my-script-monitor")